 “Most children are not wearing Crocs of their own volition.
 Their mothers are usually responsible and there is no reason to think it will have any negative effect on the child in later years.
 However, if a child, especially a male child, chooses to wear Crocs past the age of ten, I would recommend therapy and possibly removing him from the home.”

-The study concludes that wearing Crocs allows people to share with others that they have little or no self-esteem.
+The study concluded that wearing Crocs allows people to share with others that they have little or no self-esteem.
 That their lives are without meaning and they have long since given up looking forward to anything.
 For the majority of people who wear Crocs shoes, life is more an annoyance than anything else.

 “Hey, I didn’t ask to be born!” – Delores K, Needles, California.
 Crocs wearer since 2008.